UltraViolet33/flask-blog/README.md

 This is a little blog project with the web framework Flask in python

-My goal was to learn discover this framework
+My goal was to discover this framework

 ## Technologies :